 52 - Apostle Thomas arrived in India and founded a church that subsequently became the

 Indian Orthodox Church (and its various descendants).

-60 - Paul, sent to Rome under armed guard, evangelizes on Malta after shipwreck.
+60 - Paul, sent to Rome under armed guard, evangelizes on Malta after a ship wreck.

-112 - Traditional date of martyrdom of Sharbil, Babai, and Barsamy in Edessa,
+112 - Traditional date of the martyrdom of Sharbil, Babai, and Barsamy in Edessa,

 117 - Emperor Hadrian executed thousands of soldiers who had converted to